Barr Brands International Microbiology Testing Services

 Bacteria Testing Lab

 The bacterial test lab conducts a plethora of qualitative and quantitative tests according to recognized industry and international standards - AATCC, ASTM, EPA, ISO, JIS, and FZ/T. In our bacterial test lab, antimicrobial samples are evaluated for performance against Gram positive and Gram negative bacteria to determine scope of performance.
-Based on client requests, non-routine challenge organisms (MRSA, VRE, C. difficile, Listeria) can also be included in testing.
+Based on partner requests, non-routine challenge organisms (MRSA, VRE, C. difficile, Listeria) can also be included in testing.
 Our testing portfolio includes conventional tests such as Kirby Bauer, environmental monitoring (e.g. aerobic plate count), and Minimum Inhibitory Concentration (MIC) studies as well as neutralization studies (ASTM E1054).

 Fungal Testing Lab